pingcap/docs/how-to/deploy/orchestrated/ansible.md

 ## Deployment FAQs

-This section lists the common questions about deploying TiDB using Ansible.
+This section lists the common questions about deploying TiDB using TiDB Ansible.

 ### How to customize the port?